 IUBMB Ed Wood Lecture and Medal

-The IUBMB Ed Wood Lecture has been established to honour the life and work of Edward John Wood (1941-2008) who dedicated himself to the promotion of biochemistry and molecular biology education.
+The IUBMB Ed Wood Lecture was established to honour the life and work of Edward John Wood (1941-2008) who dedicated himself to the promotion of biochemistry and molecular biology education.

-The Lecture (a maximum of one per year) is intended as a Plenary Lecture to be given at a Congress, Conference or a Special Meeting of the IUBMB that significantly enhances the quality of the event through the participation of an outstanding biochemistry educator.
+The Lecture (a maximum of one per year) is intended as a Plenary Lecture to be given at a Congress, Focused Meeting or Special Meeting of the IUBMB that significantly enhances the quality of the event through the participation of an outstanding biochemistry educator.

 The IUBMB Ed Wood Lecture shall:

 - Be awarded when the symposium or activity, as indicated above, is not dependent on the award to become viable.

 - Fund a Lecturer, not coming, as a rule, from the host country.

 - Be used primarily to fund the airfare of the lecturer.
 Where appropriate some funds to support accommodation can also be provided but the host organization will offer free registration and is expected to contribute to local expenses.
 The IUBMB will not pay an honorarium.
 Reimbursements use the policy applicable to Plenary Lecturers at Congresses and are to be made in consultation with the IUBMB Treasurer.

 - Be awarded within 2 months of receipt of an application made to the Chair of the Committee on Education and Training, the application to be submitted at least 6 months before the meeting and accompanied by sufficient information about the meeting to show that it is a worthwhile undertaking.